thindil/tashy2/CONTRIBUTING.md

 ### Some general hints about reporting bugs

-- In "Title" field try write short but not too general description of problem.
+- In "Title" field try to write short but not too general description of problem.
 Good example: "The library crash when opening directory".
 Bad
   example: "The library crashes often."
-- In body/comment field try write that much informations about problem as possible.
-In most cases more informations is better than less.
-General rule of good problem report is give enough informations which allow to reproduce problem by other people.
+- In body/comment field try to write that much information about problem as possible.
+In most cases more information is better than less.
+General rule of good problem report is give enough information which allow reproducing problem by other people.
 It may be in form of steps which are needed for cause problem.